Russia’s Ukraine war builds on tactics it used in Syria, experts say

 Russia has attacked medical facilities in both Aleppo and Mariupol, as well as schools and buildings where civilians had taken refuge — such as the theater Ukrainian authorities say Russia bombed in Mariupol — in a “complete violation” of the international principle that “belligerents have an obligation to distinguish between military and civilian targets,” Balson said.

 Syria also provided a testing ground for weapons Russia is using in Ukraine.
-Russian Defense minister Sergei Shoigu said in August that Russia had tested more than 300 weapons in Syria, Russian state media reported.
+Russian defense minister Sergei Shoigu said in August that Russia had tested more than 300 weapons in Syria, Russian state media reported.

-As in Syria, “a lot of the civilian casualties that we’re documenting [in Ukraine] are being caused by dumb bombs — not targeted weapons," Balson said.
-"It’s impossible to use such weapons in these heavily built up areas while ensuring that no civilians lose their lives.”
+As in Syria, “a lot of the civilian casualties that we’re documenting [in Ukraine] are being caused by dumb bombs — not targeted weapons,” Balson said.
+“It’s impossible to use such weapons in these heavily built-up areas while ensuring that no civilians lose their lives.”

 In 2016, Human Rights Watch accused Russia and Syria of killing more than 440 civilians, among them more than 90 children, in a month-long bombing campaign in Aleppo.